 Pass Go: Making the Most of the Epic Pass

 Epic Pass bills itself as A Pass for Everyone.
-With so many resorts, options and prices, it is often the entry point for many multi-pass purchasers.
 What many don’t consider is how much really great skiing — and playing — you can do with an Epic Pass in Utah alone.

-Epic Pass, for years, has included and been synonymous with Park City, one of the largest and most famous ski resorts in one of the best towns in North America.
-It’s where tykes learn to “pizza,” and Olympians train to win.
+Epic Pass, for years, has included and been synonymous with Park City Mountain, one of the largest and most famous ski resorts in one of the best towns in North America.
+Comprised of Mountain Village and Canyons Village and more than 330 ski trails, it’s where tykes learn to “pizza,” and Olympians train to win.
 Here, skiers and snowboarders of any level can find just about any terrain or terrain park.
 It’s also where visitors start to look at real estate listings and school reviews (both are impressive).
 Its picturesque Main Street is filled with boutiques, restaurants, galleries, a few flicks, and more.
 To be honest, it’s where locals send guests who ask, “What’s there to do in Utah?”
-After that, then they send them to the really cool places, and the Epic Pass becomes the ticket to a truly Utah adventure.
+After that, they send them to the really cool places, and the Epic Pass becomes the ticket to a truly Utah adventure.

 So, let’s dig out of the powder and explore Park City!
 It’s more than a ski resort, it’s a lifestyle destination where people live, work, and play.
 Aside from skiing and snowboarding, Nordic skiing and dog sledding, locals and visitors are discovering that when the snow is less than optimal, then fat tire biking is a great alternative and, because almost everyone knows how to ride a bicycle, it’s an incredibly fun option for the non-skiers in your family or group.
 Round Valley, the large greenspace in the heart of Park City, is filled with miles of groomed and tamped-down trails.
 Rent a fatty and ride.